yihming/gdax-data/README.md

    - Now you should see a table "history" created inside the database "gdax", with no entry but several fields set.

 5. Set up the database connection config file in the repository:
+   - In the repository, type
+     ```
+     cp dbconn.json.example dbconn.json
+     ```
-   - In the repository, type `cp dbconn.json.example dbconn.json` to create a Database config file from the example.
+     to create a Database config file from the example.
-   - Open "dbconn.json", replace "your-password" by your own password to MySQL; save and close.
+   - Open *"dbconn.json"* file, replace `root` by your user name in MySQL, and `your-password` by its password to MySQL; save and close.

 6. Install necessary python packages:
    - Install python develop tools: